H-3000 - Welding machine Vevor - Free user manual and instructions

 - The welder should be operated by one person only.

 - WARNING!
-Wear safety goggles, protective clothing and welding gauntlets.
+Wear safety goggles, protective clothing, and welding gauntlets.

-- Wear a headset if noise levels exceed 85 db.
+- Wear a headset if noise levels exceed 85 dB.

-- Check you have good ventilation and that air can flow freely around the
+- Check you have good ventilation and that air can flow freely around the welder.

-- Ensure there are no flammable or combustible materials near the work area
+- Ensure there are no flammable or combustible materials near the work area.

-- Clean workpieces to avoid production of unwanted gases from coatings such as varnish, galvanising or lubricants.
+- Clean workpieces to avoid production of unwanted gases from coatings such as varnish, galvanising, or lubricants.

 - Keep children and unauthorised persons away from the work area.

-- Remove ill fitting clothing, remove ties, watches, rings, and other loose jewellery and contain long hair.
+- Remove ill-fitting clothing, remove ties, watches, rings, and other loose jewellery, and contain long hair.

 - DANGER!
-Welder creates magnetic fields that can interfere with watches, metallic prostheses, magnetic cards, instrumentation, data
+Welder creates magnetic fields that can interfere with watches, metallic prostheses, magnetic cards, instrumentation, data transmission devices, and local telephone lines.
+If you have a pacemaker, consult a doctor before welding or approaching a spot welding area.

-● transmission devices & local telephone lines.
-If you have a pacemaker, could a doctor before welding or approaching a spot welding area. - DO NOT wear any clothing with metal accessories.
+- DO NOT wear any clothing with metal accessories.
 Ensure there are no metallic articles in your pockets.

 - DO NOT use the welder for any purpose other than that for which it is designed.